Frequently Asked Questions

 I’m not sure whether I need to see a doctor or physiotherapist?

 This is not necessarily an either/or situation.
 Sometimes is is better to see both your doctor and a physio.
-If you have pain that is definitely mechanical type pain – that is it is related to a specific injury, and changes with movement and position – then you don’t need to see a doctor.
-However if it is severe pain, the pain can be strongly affecting your movement.
-This is when the pain medications that your doctor can give you can help your recovery process.
+If you have pain that is definitely mechanical type pain – that is, it is related to a specific injury, and changes with movement and position – then you don’t need to see a doctor.
+However if there is severe enough pain that the pain can be strongly affecting your movement, then the pain medications that your doctor can give you can help you move better.
+This will help your recovery process.
 In that case it is useful to see your GP as well as a physio.

-If you are really uncertain it is generally better to see your GP, and make an appointment to see the physiotherapist after seeing your GP.
+If you are really uncertain, then for your own peace of mind, it is generally better to see your GP, and make an appointment to see the physiotherapist after seeing your GP.